playgrasshopper/grasshopper/src/content/rules.md

 ### More than five players

 If there are more than five players, keep adding them as fielder positions until it is no longer fun, or is impossible for the bash bish to score.
 At that point, rotate players from Bash Bish to being the fans.

-Fans are required to do a steamroll if any player is brooked.
-They are also required to be roudy and yell a lot during play.

 When summer rules are in effect, then fans are required to sit in the kiddie pool.